Here we’ll guide you through building a simple race to get you comfortable with how Zone4 Timing works.

 Here you can use fields from your registration to separate racers into start groups.
 For this example we will create 2 groups based on the distance racers registered for.

-Select the Create Custom Start Groups option.
+Select the Split Racers into Start Groups option.

 You can use fields from your registration to sort racers into groups, including:

 In this case, we will use the distance field from the registration.
 Once selected, make sure the No Distance option is unchecked.
 Then select Create the Start List.

 Once this is done you will be brought to the Start List page.
 Here you will configure your start groups by assigning racer number, chip numbers and Start Times.

 Racer numbers correspond to the bib numbers that racers will be wearing during the race.
 The numbers you assign will depend on what is available for your race.
 For this example we will select 1 as the first number.

 Next you will set a number of bibs to reserve at the end of the group.
 This is to allow for late entries or changes.
 For this example we will set it to 5.

 Next is Seeding.
 Seeding is the logic used to assign racer numbers.
 The most common options used are “Random” and “Alphabetical”.
 For today’s task we will use “Alphabetical.”

 Select “Custom” as the seeding type (this is the default option).